charliespy/US-Power-Outages-Analysis/README.md

 # Baseline Model
 ### Model Description
-For the baseline prediction task, we employ a linear regression model to estimate the duration of power outages ('OUTAGE.DURATION').
-The selected features for the model include 'COM.SALES' and 'ANOMALY.LEVEL'.
-These features are deemed relevant in predicting power outage duration, with 'COM.SALES' representing electricity consumption in the commercial sector and 'ANOMALY.LEVEL' indicating the oceanic El Niño/La Niña (ONI) index.
+For the baseline prediction task, we employ a linear regression model to estimate the duration of power outages (`OUTAGE.DURATION`).
+The selected features for the model include `COM.SALES` and `ANOMALY.LEVEL`.
+These features are deemed relevant in predicting power outage duration, with `COM.SALES` representing electricity consumption in the commercial sector and `ANOMALY.LEVEL` indicating the oceanic El Niño/La Niña (ONI) index.

 ### Feature Preprocessing
 Prior to model fitting, the features undergo preprocessing using a ColumnTransformer.
-Numerical features, 'COM.SALES' and 'ANOMALY.LEVEL', are subjected to imputation of missing values through mean imputation and scaled using StandardScaler.
-The remainder of the features remains untouched ('passthrough').
+Numerical features, `COM.SALES` and `ANOMALY.LEVEL`, are subjected to imputation of missing values through mean imputation and scaled using StandardScaler.
+The remainder of the features remains untouched (`passthrough`).

 ### Model Architecture
 The baseline model employs a Linear Regression model, capturing the linear relationship between the selected features and the target variable, `OUTAGE.DURATION`.

 ### Model Performance
-The baseline model yields a Root Mean Squared Error (RMSE) of approximately 1663.9635448345775 and an R-squared value of 0.0011293100540951118.
+The baseline model yields a test Root Mean Squared Error (RMSE) of approximately 1574.340978391451 and an R-squared value of -0.028481049417356408.
 These metrics provide insights into the model's accuracy and explainability.
 The RMSE measures the average deviation between the actual and predicted outage durations, with lower values indicating better performance.
 The R-squared value quantifies the proportion of variance in the target variable captured by the model, where higher values denote a better fit.

 ### Visualization
-A 3D scatter plot and regression plane visualization illustrate the relationship between transformed features ('COM.SALES' and 'ANOMALY.LEVEL') and outage duration.
+A 3D scatter plot and regression plane visualization illustrate the relationship between transformed features (`COM.SALES` and `ANOMALY.LEVEL`) and outage duration.
 This aids in visually assessing the model's ability to capture patterns in the data.

-<p style="text-align:center"><iframe src="assets/3d.html" width=800 height=600 frameBorder=0></iframe></p>
+<p style="text-align:center"><iframe src="assets/3d.html" width=800 height=800 frameBorder=0></iframe></p>

 In the subsequent sections, we explore the evolution of the model from this baseline, incorporating additional features, tuning hyperparameters, and optimizing performance metrics.